-All six species of Australian glider are found in Queensland, five of them in the south-east of the State.
+All seven species of Australian glider are found in Queensland, six of them in the south-east of the State.
 They range in size from the tiny feathertail glider, which can sit in a child’s hand, to the solitary and regionally vulnerable greater glider.

 The Queensland Glider Network (QGN) was established in early 2006 to support glider populations through communication, education, data collection, and mapping.

 QGN aims to raise awareness of gliders and their habitat requirements.
 We want to improve community knowledge and interest in gliders.
 We hope to achieve by being a hub for glider conservation, research and information exchange in Queensland.
 We want to educate communities to enable them to support their local glider populations.

 - Join our network: QGN is recruiting wildlife enthusiasts in Queensland to be involved with the network.
 Email us to express your interest and include your contact details.
 As a QGN member you will receive a regular electronic QGN news, priority booking for workshops and opportunities to volunteer in QGN activities.